907sjl/referrals_powerbi/README.md

 Count Referrals after 90d =
 MAX(
   CALCULATE(SUM(Referral[# Aged])
-    , USERELATIONSHIP('Standard Calendar'[Date], Referral[Date Reported after 90d]) )
+    , DATEADD('Standard Calendar'[Date], -90, DAY) )
   , 0)
 ```
 The DAX measures for this chart are based on the number of aged referrals.
 Aged referrals are those that are sent to a clinic and not rejected, canceled, or closed without being seen. **# Aged** is calculated for each referral record as a 1 or 0.
-The **Date Reported after 90d** column places a referral in the reporting month in which it reaches 90 days of age.
-Both of these columns are calculated in the Power Query load.
+Similar to **# Sent**, this column is calculated in the Power Query load and is meant to make the data model easier to read and use.

 ```
 Count Accepted after 90d =